c4pt000/quantum-bit-model-Intergrated-Circuit-Emulation/README.md

 todo->
-* other thoughts a screensaver which would use hardened "rorscach models"
+* other thoughts a screensaver which would use hardened "rorschach models"